Elizabeth Nord Library & Archives

 The library is freely available for public use, although research appointments are required.
 Appointments for visiting the library are required in order to best serve your needs.
 To make an appointment, email firstname.lastname@example.org or call (216) 921-1201.

-Upon entering, present a photo ID and sign in with a member of the staff.
+Upon entering, sign in with a member of the staff.

 Library and archives materials must be consulted in the assigned work area in the museum and may not be removed from the area at any time.
-No eating or drinking is allowed in the work area.
+No smoking, eating, or drinking is allowed in the work area.
 Water bottles are allowed but must be in a tightly closed container and kept on the ground.

 No more than three items will be available to you at a time.

 Please do not re-shelve books or archival documents.

 Please maintain the existing arrangement of the material within folders and boxes.
-If anything appears to be misfiled, the researcher should not attempt to correct it but call it to the attention of the archives staff.
+If anything appears to be misfiled, the researcher should not attempt to correct it but call it to the attention of museum staff.

 Only pencils may be used for note taking.
 No pens, inks, erasable inks, or post-it notes may be used.
 Tracing from or writing on collection material is not permitted.
 Laptops, tablets, and mobile phones may be used, but they are not supplied by the museum.

-Copies can be made for $.25 per page for nonmembers and $.10 per page for members.
-No cell phones or photography of any kind are permitted by library patrons.
+A limited number of copies can be made for free by museum staff.
 The Shaker Historical Society may decline a request for duplication because the materials are oversize, too fragile, or fall outside the “fair use” standard.
 All duplication requests, including photocopies, must be approved by museum staff.
-A fee will be charged for photocopies or photograph reproductions.
+A fee will be charged for high-volume photocopy requests and high resolution images.